Red-Folder/Cordova-Plugin-BackgroundService/2.8.0/README.md

 ```
 ## Change Log ##

+* 12th May 2013 - Updated to handle service being restarted by OS
 * 14th November 2012 - Fix for service not stopping if the app has been closed then re-opened

 ## Further Information ##